-The all-pairs measurements using all skeletons are given in Appendix Tables XI (a) and (b), with (c) summarising the overheads of each skeleton.
+The measurements using all skeletons are available in Appendix Table X (c) and (d) for all-pairs and Table XI summarises the overheads of each skeleton.

 Barnes-Hut: Though the Eden all-pairs implementation has given the best performance so far compared to the other two models, the performance for the Barnes-Hut algorithm using Eden is not as good as the other models.
-The speed-up is roughly the same on 1 to 4 cores but then there is no further speed-up upto 8 cores.
-The best speed-up achieved is using offline process with chunking as given in Table VIII.
+The speedup is roughly the same on 1 to 4 cores but then there is no further speedup upto 8 cores.
+The best speedup achieved is using offline process with chunking as seen in Table VIII.
 This is partially due to the high maximum residency caused by all PEs combined due to the large number of bodies used.
-Furthermore, this indicates that spark-oriented parallelism in GpH and Par monad parallel tasks deal better with dynamic and irregular parallelism.
+Furthermore, this indicates that spark-oriented parallelism in GpH and ParMonad parallel tasks deal better with dynamic and irregular parallelism.
 We compare the performance of all implementations in more detail in Section 6.